-For periods from 6 April 2016 onwards you can deduct the actual cost of replacing furnishings in your let property.
-This covers the cost of replacing items such as carpets, curtains and free-standing white goods, not for the initial cost of those items.
+From 6 April 2016, you can deduct the actual cost of replacing furnishings in your let property.
+This covers the cost of replacing items such as carpets, curtains and free-standing white goods, but not the initial cost of those items.